 Hidden Hunger and Empty Calories

 Hidden hunger is insidious.
 It strikes people who, on the outside, may appear to be consuming an adequate amount of food—mainly staple crops grown on small family farms.
-Yet, the empty calories of many staple crops disguise an invisible hunger that affects the health and wellbeing of people living on the margins.
+Yet, the calories of many staple crops disguise an invisible hunger that affects the health and wellbeing of people living on the margins.
 Hidden hunger describes a condition of undernutrition where the body lacks essential vitamins and minerals that keep people healthy.
 Over two billion people worldwide are affected by hidden hunger.

 Deficiencies in micronutrients such as zinc, iron and vitamin A can cause profound and irreparable damage to the body—blindness, growth stunting, mental retardation, learning disabilities, low work capacity, and even premature death.

 The effects of hidden hunger are acute during the first 1,000 days of a child’s life—from conception to the age of two years.
-Micronutrient deficiencies are especially damaging to women as well.
+Micronutrient deficiencies are especially damaging to women.
 Five hundred million women aged 15 to 49, at the peak of their productive years, are anemic due to iron deficiency.
 This condition reduces their productivity, decreases their economic potential, and affects their reproductive health outcomes.

 "Hidden hunger has no better friend than poverty."